🛡️ DARK SOULS BUILD CALCULATOR

 🏃 Endurance — Stamina and Equip Load

-🛡️ Vitality — Equip Load
+🛡️ Vitality (VTL) — Equip Load

 💪 Strength — Physical Weapon Damage

 Strength enables heavier weapons and provides scaling bonuses to Strength-scaling weapons.
 Dark Souls 1 has a two-handing mechanic that applies 1.5× your Strength value when two-handing a weapon — meaning you can effectively meet a 27 Strength requirement with only 18 Strength by two-handing.
 The calculator reflects raw Strength investment.
+According to the Dark Souls Fandom Wiki, the soft cap for Strength is 40, with diminishing returns beyond that point.

 🏹 Dexterity — Skill-Based Weapon Scaling